 Heidelberg VIEW Club was formed in 1987.

 Heidelberg VIEW Club is a unique club with a unique history.
-We celebrated our 32nd Birthday in 2019
+We will celebrate our 35th Birthday in 2022

-Our forty six members are widespread across the Melbourne Northern suburbs, from Northcote to Reservoir, Doncaster to Ivanhoe.
-We enjoy many activities and events together in VIEW friendship while raising funds for our five Learning for Life students.
+Our forty eight members are widespread across the Melbourne Northern suburbs, from Northcote to Reservoir, Doncaster to Ivanhoe.
+We enjoy many activities and events together in VIEW friendship while raising funds for our six Learning for Life students.

 Heidelberg VIEW Club meets at The Manningham Club in Bulleen on the second Wednesday of the month.